amdl25/vet-clinic/README.md

 ### Firebase setup
 1. Put your project's web configuration in `db_config/firebaseConfig.js`.
 2. In the Firebase console, go to Project settings, then Service accounts, and generate a private key.
 Save it as `db_config/serviceAccountKey.json`.
-This file is ignored by git, never commit it.

 ### Install and seed